TauanMartins/QuizGameBackend/README.md

     - APP_ENV=production
     - Database settings
 - Run "docker-compose up -d" to up your containers
-- Run "docker-compose exec QuizBackend bash" to get into the main container
+- Run "docker-compose exec app bash" to get into the main container

 ## Inside the container